Giant dog breeds have been around since antiquity helping people in a variety of different ways.

 At 90-120 pounds for the males and slightly smaller for the females, expect these dogs to mature slowly and consume a lot of food!

-Their names refers to their pure blood and nobel breeding.
+Their names refers to their pure bloodline and noble breeding.
 In the U.S., these dogs were used to trail people, giving them a bad name.
-People thought that these dogs trailed people for their blood, which couldn't be farther from the truth.
+People thought that these dogs trailed people for their blood, which couldn't be further from the truth.

 They make excellent hunters, and search and rescue dogs, but in the house, they are calm and gentle.
 They do very well around children, but reserved around strangers.